kenkono/manual/fastlane_bitrise.md

 ```

 If error occur `[!]
 Could not create another Development certificate, reached the maximum number of available Development certificates.`
-Check with Mr.Nakazono(below command is delete dommand) and
+Check with Mr.Nakazono(below command is delete command) and
 Run `bundle exec fastlane match nuke development`

 ```